Domuni Universitas now organises online Master research seminars.

 - Contributions are posted on the forum by the end of the first week of this section.

-The second week of each section works as follows:
+The second week of each stage works as follows:

 - The professor starts a discussion based around the written contributions received from students